DataShades/ckanext-charts/README.md

 ## Cache

 The extension implement a cache strategy to store the data fetched from the different sources.
-There are two cache strategies available: `redis` and `file`.
-The file cache works by storing the data in an `orc` file in the filesystem.
+There are three cache strategies available: `redis`, `file_orc` and `file_csv`.
+The file cache works by storing the data in an `orc` or `csv` file in the filesystem.
 The redis cache stores the data in a Redis database.
 The cache strategy can be changed at the CKAN configuration level through the admin interface or in a configuration file.

 The cache TTL can be set in the CKAN configuration file.
 The default value is 3600 seconds (1 hour).
 The cache TTL can be set to 0 to disable the cache.

-The `redis` and `file` cache has separate TTL settings.
+The `redis` and `file-type` cache has separate TTL settings.
 The `redis` cache TTL can be set with the `ckanext.charts.redis_cache_ttl` configuration option.
 The `file` cache TTL can be set with the `ckanext.charts.file_cache_ttl` configuration option.

 You need to have a Redis server running to use the `redis` cache strategy.

-The `file` cache strategy stores the data in a file in the filesystem.
+The `file-type` cache strategy stores the data in a file in the filesystem.
 The file cache is stored in the `ckanext-charts` directory in the CKAN storage path.
-The file cache is stored in an `orc` file format.
+The file cache is stored in an `orc` or `csv` file format.

 Cache could be disabled by setting `ckanext.charts.enable_cache` to `false`.
 In this case the data will be fetched from the source every time the chart is rendered.
 It could be useful for debugging purposes.
 But using it in production is not recommended, as it could lead to performance issues.

+### File ORC cache strategy

+This strategy requires `pyarrow` python library to be installed.

 ## Implementing new fetchers